Miles Johns: Ultimate Fighting Championship

-In his UFC debut, Johns faced Cole Smith on September 14, 2019 at UFC Fight Night: Cowboy vs. Gaethje.
+In his UFC debut, Johns faced Cole Smith on September 14, 2019 at UFC Fight Night 158.
 He won a close fight by split decision.

 On February 8, 2020, Johns faced Mario Bautista at UFC 247.
 He lost the fight via technical knockout in round two.

-Johns faced Kevin Natividad on October 31, 2020 at UFC Fight Night: Hall vs. Silva.
+Johns faced Kevin Natividad on October 31, 2020 at UFC Fight Night 181.
 He won the fight via knockout in round three by hocking and holding his opponent's glove to keep him in range.
 This win earned him Performance Fight of the Night award.

 Johns was scheduled to face Anderson dos Santos on July 17, 2021 at UFC on ESPN 26.
 However, the bout was removed hours before the show due to COVID-19 protocol issues stemming from Dos Santos' camp.
 The bout was rescheduled and eventually took place at UFC 265 on August 7, 2021.
 Johns won the fight via knockout in round three.
 This fight earned him the Performance of the Night award.

 As the first bout of his four-fight contract, Johns faced John Castañeda on February 5, 2022 at UFC Fight Night 200.
 He lost the bout via third round technical submission.

 On April 19, it was reported that Miles Johns tested positive for adderall in a urine test collected at the day of UFC Fight Night 200.
 As a result, he was received a six-month suspension, along with a $3,450 fine, which amounts to 15 percent of his fight purse.

 Johns faced Vince Morales on November 19, 2022, at UFC Fight Night 215; replacing José Johnson.
 He won the fight via unanimous decision.

 Johns was then scheduled to face Raoni Barcelos on June 17, 2023, at UFC on ESPN 47.
 However, during the fight week Johns withdrew from the bout citing an injury, leading the bout to be scrapped.